 Q: Tell us about your coffee journey and how it led you to Counter Culture.

 A: I first thought there was something neat about coffee (it was Counter Culture Coffee!) when I met the folks at Big Bear Cafe in DC back in 2007, where I found a bunch of people excited about sustainable agriculture, which I loved, and also community, which I needed.
-After seeing a bit about how other coffee roasters operated, I knew Counter Culture was the real deal.
-I celebrated four years here December 2018.
+After seeing a bit about how other coffee roasters operated, I knew Counter Culture Coffee was the real deal.
+I celebrated four years in December 2018.

 Q: What inspires you?